cscorley/dissertation/chapters/3_method/1_approach.md

 model in online mode.
 We update the model with new changesets whenever a developer makes a new commit.
 That is, with changesets, we incrementally update a model and can query it at any moment.
-This allows for a *historical simulation* of how a changeset-based approach would perform in a realistic scenario.
+This allows for a *historical simulation* of how a changeset-based approach would perform in a more realistic scenario than batch training allows.

 #### Feature Location with Changeset Topics {#sec:flt-approach}